visual-layer/fastdup/README.md

 		</td>
 		<td colspan="4" valign="top">
 			<b>🤖 Object Detection in Videos</b><br />
-			Learn how to use fastdup with a pre-trained <a href="https://github.com/ultralytics/yolov5">YOLOv5</a> model to detect and analyze objects for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry objects.
+			Use fastdup with a pre-trained <a href="https://github.com/ultralytics/yolov5">YOLOv5</a> model to detect and analyze objects for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry objects.
 		</td>
 		<td rowspan="2" width="160">